MicrosoftDocs/visualstudio-docs/docs/test/how-to-add-context-parameters-to-a-load-test-run-setting.md

 ms.prod: visual-studio-dev15
 ms.technology: vs-ide-test
 ---
-# How to: Add Context Parameters to a Load Test Run Setting
+# How to: Add context parameters to a load test run setting

 After you create your load test by using the **New Load Test Wizard**, you can use the **Load Test Editor** to change the scenarios properties to meet your testing needs and goals.

 > [!NOTE]
-> For a full list of the run settings properties and their descriptions, see [Load Test Run Settings Properties](../test/load-test-run-settings-properties.md).
+> For a full list of the run settings properties and their descriptions, see [Load test run settings properties](../test/load-test-run-settings-properties.md).

 You can create context parameters to use in a load test run setting by using the Load Test Editor.
 Context parameters let you parameterize a string.